The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ge electron capture rate

 \end{widetext} where $|\phi_{i}|_\mathrm{avg}^2$ is the $K$, $L$, or $M$ atomic density at the nucleus, $E_{\nu,i}$ is the associated energy of the emitted neutrino, and $\epsilon_o^i$ is the overlap and exchange correction needed in the $i$th channel \cite{Benois1950,Odiot1956,Bahcall62,Vatai70}.
 Bahcall \cite{Bahcall62} noted that such corrections to theory were needed to reproduce precise experimental $L/K$ capture ratios and estimated their sizes.
 As he has emphasized, if the theoretical expression on the left-hand side of Eq. (\ref{eq:ps}) is used, the inclusion of the $\epsilon_i$ would have little net impact, as these factors diminish $P_K$ but enhance $P_L$ and $P_M$.
 Here, however, we make use of the experimentally measured probabilities $P_K$, $P_L$ and $P_M$ to write the total rate in terms of the $1s$-capture rate, so inclusion of overlap/exchange correction for the $1s$ channel is needed.\\ ~\\ The values for $\epsilon_o^{1s}$ given by Bahcall \cite{Bahcall62,Bahcall63a,Bahcall63b,Bahcall65} and by Vatai \cite{Vatai70} are -0.018 and -0.008, respectively.
 Though the correction is small, there is a relatively large fractional difference between the results.
 (In contrast, their corrections for $L$ (0.083 and 0.088, respectively) and $M$ (0.247 and 0.188, respectively) capture are in better agreement, with fractional differences of 6\% and 31\%, respectively).
 We adopt as a nominal value the average and take twice the standard deviation as the 95\% confidence level (C.L.), yielding $\epsilon_o^{1s} = -0.013 \pm 0.014$ and

-\item We adopt Particle Data Group values for the Fermi constant, $G_F/(\hbar c)^3 = 1.1664 \times 10^{-5}/$GeV$^2$, and Cabibbo angle, $\cos{\theta_C} =0.9743$, and the Perkeo II value \cite{Perkeo2019} for the axial vector coupling $g_A=1.2764$.
-Uncertainties are neglected as they are below the level of concern here. \item $|\phi_{1s}|^2_\mathrm{avg}$ is the $^{71}$Ge $1s$ atomic density at the nucleus.
+\item {\it Weak couplings:} We adopt Particle Data Group (PDG) values for the Fermi constant, $G_F/(\hbar c)^3 = 1.1664 \times 10^{-5}/$GeV$^2$, and Cabibbo angle, $\cos{\theta_C} =0.9743$, and the PERKEO III value \cite{Perkeo2019} for the axial vector coupling $g_A=1.2764$.
+(The PERKEO III experiment employed a novel pulsed cold neutron source to greatly reduce systematic uncertainties, yielding a result that is both exceptionally precise and statistics dominated.
+The PDG value for $g_A$ employs an error-bar inflation of 2.7 to account for the scatter among past experiments, thereby eroding the impact of the new technique.)

+Note, however, that the choice of weak couplings and their uncertainties do not influence our results.
+As all transition rates are taken from experiment, any change in the weak couplings would be absorbed into the fitted BGT value.
+Weak coupling uncertainties --- whether taken from the PDG or elsewhere -- are too small to influence the overall error budget of our cross section calculations. \item {\it Electron density at the nucleus:} $|\phi_{1s}|^2_\mathrm{avg}$ is the $^{71}$Ge $1s$ atomic density at the nucleus.
 The nuclear amplitudes for the EC transitions of interest involve convolutions of the GT operator --- the space-like component of the nuclear axial current --- with leptonic wave functions,